 If you're after story and nothing else, Night in the Woods and Journey are the games you should check out.
 There is some platform puzzling to do as you navigate from plot beat to plot beat, but these two very different tales show off some of the best narratives in gaming.

 For strategy fans, John Wick Hex will scratch that itch.
 You'll require a mind for tactics in order to shoot your way in slow motion through hordes of baddies.
+If you're wanting a different kind of puzzle to solve, perhaps Mini Metro's abstract subway networks will let you flex your mental muscles with a less intense theme.

 Telling Lies is a unique experience too.
 While it's a game all about story, you have to go looking for it through a deliberately obtuse in-game database.
 The mystery slowly reveals itself to you if you know how to look for it, providing a unique challenge for people who like to take things slow.